oswaldobapvicjr/jsonmerge/README.md

 #### Using Jackson as JSON Provider

-> :bulb: The #1 JSON library in Maven Central
+> The #1 JSON library in Maven Central

 ```java
 import com.fasterxml.jackson.databind.JsonNode;